Simon-graiff/Mobile2/WhereUBackend/README.md

 query.equalTo("requestId", geoFenceId)
 ```````

-The geofence, that was found is destroyed.
+The geofence, that was found, is destroyed.
 Otherwise, in case destroying isn't possible, no geofence was found or an error occured fetching the data from the database appropriate information is passed to the client.

 **GetNearEvents**

-We wanted our users to be notified in their specified locations (their geofences) about recent events as soon as they walk in.
+We wanted our users to be notified in their specified locations (their geofences) about recent events as soon as they walk into the .
 Therefore this method is called by the client when the "ENTER" Event of a geofence is triggered.
 The user's ID and his location is passed as parameter.
 With these information a query is built to determine whether some events are up in user's area or not.
 Since we also want to know if the user is actually interested in those type of events we need to build two queries using promises.
 The first query fetches all events which are in the user's area.

 `````
  var query = new Parse.Query("Event")